GoldenSushi/Topopo/README.md

   > At new point window, if Station column is filled focus will jump to the next field;
   >
   > Now table is refreshed after a new point is added.
+  * 18/06/2018
+  > Save and load functions are now implemented, yeaaah!
+Although a very primitive and basic system, table data can now be stored in a csv file by clicking in the save button.
+If data is organized accordingly (in the same column order it was saved in, and with the header included) it is also possible to load the file (not thoroughly tested though :v).
+  >
+  >New table added.
+The new table is responsible for the error calculations.
+For now it is only partially functional.